 On this page

 Many student-athletes and families have been left wondering when their high school sports seasons will start.
 High School athletic associations, club sports programs and colleges around the country are postponing or canceling events and seasons in response to coronavirus.
-The NCAA has suspended in-person recruiting until at least January 1st for D1 sports, though other division levels have resumed in-person recruiting.
+The NCAA initially suspended in-person recruiting until at least January 1, 2021 for D1 sports, though all division levels have since resumed in-person recruiting.

 Additionally, school districts are taking precautionary measures both inside and outside the classroom to protect students and the community.
 As high school athletic associations continue to monitor the status of COVID-19 and take necessary actions, we will update this page with the latest information that is made available.